1980 United States House of Representatives elections in New Jersey

 The 1980 United States House of Representatives elections in New Jersey were held on November 4, 1980, to determine who would represent the people of New Jersey in the United States House of Representatives.
 This election coincided with national elections for President, U.S. House and U.S. Senate.
-New Jersey had fourteen seats in the House, apportioned according to the 1980 United States census.
+New Jersey had fifteen seats in the House, apportioned according to the 1970 United States census.
 Representatives are elected for two-year terms.